-The property forms part of an established residential area within Forfar.
-The surrounding properties in the immediate vicinity are generally of a mixed style and age.
+The property forms part of an established residential area within Broughty Ferry.
+The surrounding properties in the immediate vicinity are generally of a similar style and age.
 A range of typical local amenities can be found nearby.

-The property was found to be in fair order having regard to its age and type.
-While some items of typical and ongoing maintenance issues are to be anticipated, these may be attended to during the course of routine works.
+The property was found to be in a condition now requiring several items of maintenance/repair works to be undertaken, alongside there being scope for modernisation and upgrading throughout.
+These items may generally be attended to during the course of routine works.

-The subjects form part of a tenement/block of flats and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
+The subjects form part of a block of flats and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
 It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.